shin10kudev/weekend-code-challenge/09-big-three/SOLUTION.md

 ## Solution 3: The triple variable - [mwhitman189](https://github.com/mwhitman189)

-This solution sets an array (shoutout to [shin10kudev](https://github.com/shin10kudev) for suggesting the array over three separate variables) with three null values for the three highest values, and updates them as a new high value is encountered while looping through the values.
-This reduces actual runtime by eliminating the 'while' loop for each value in the array.
+This solution initializes an array (shoutout to [shin10kudev](https://github.com/shin10kudev) for suggesting the array over using three separate variables) with three `null` values representing the three highest values, and updates them whenever we encounter a new highest value or they remain `null`.

+This reduces actual runtime by eliminating the need for an inner while loop as we iterate through the nubmers in the array.

 ```js
 function getBigThree(array) {
   const largest = [null, null, null];

   for (const num of array) {
     if(num > largest[2] || !largest[2]) {
       largest[0] = largest[1];